Dental Implants Mesquite

 Dental implants offer a comfortable, stable, and attractive option for teeth replacement because they closely mimic your own natural teeth in terms of both function and appearance.
 Titanium posts are surgically inserted into the jawbone to act as a new tooth root.
 Then, custom-made porcelain restorations like crowns, bridges, or dentures are placed onto the posts to serve as the tooth above the gumline.
 With a nearly 100% satisfaction and success rate, implants are a long-term investment in your quality of life and oral health.

-The 4 Step Dental Implant Process
+The 4-Step Dental Implant Process

 Dental implant surgery requires a skilled oral surgeon or periodontist.
-Dr. McKnight will use the latest advancements and technology to map out your mouth to create a plan of treatment.
+Dr. McKnight will use the latest advancements and technology to map out your mouth to create a plan of action.
 He will determine all aspects of your treatment, including if bone grafting is needed and which type of implant will be best for you.
 Then, he will insert the titanium posts into the jawbone to act as a tooth root, giving the implanted tooth a sturdy and stable foundation.
 Once the bone has healed around the implant, the custom-made prosthetic tooth will be attached to the post, giving you a new smile and restored function.

 Initial Dental Implant Consultation